dial-once/node-logtify/README.md

 npm i -S logtify
 ```

-This module uses RxJs library to implement a pub-sub model.

 ## Configuration
 Full list of env variables.
 Can be used in config object with the same name.
 Each of them is optional
 ```